Developing Capacity to Conduct Proactive Post Marketing Safety Surveillance of Craniomaxillofacial Distractors Using Electronic Health Record Data

-This test-case will assess the feasibility of using Real-World Data (RWD) captured through the NESTcc Data Network to conduct proactive post-market surveillance for safety with devices used in pediatric populations.
+This Test-Case assesses the feasibility of using Real-World Data (RWD) captured through the NESTcc Data Network to conduct proactive post-market surveillance for safety with devices used in pediatric populations.

 The European Union (EU) issued new Medical Device Regulations (MDR) in May 2017 that includes requirements for “proactive surveillance” for recertification of medical devices to remain on the market in the EU by May 2020.
 Companies that develop and manufacture medical devices will therefore need to develop methodology and approaches for proactive surveillance of medical devices that meets the EU’s MDR standards in order to keep medical devices accessible to patients in the EU.